hjonin/codemeta-tools/README.md

-# metadata-tools
+# codemeta-tools

-A set of tools to support the creation of codemeta.json in repositories.
+A set of tools to support the creation of metadata files (including but not limited to `codemeta.json` files) for software.

 ## Run locally